-Let’s assume that you have to administer over 100 databases stored on multiple computers.
+Let’s assume that you have to administer over 100 databases that are stored on multiple servers.
 How can you make sure that every backup job is done as scheduled?

-All you need is to download and install a tiny SqlBack App on every computer that you are going to administer.
+All you need is to download and install a tiny SqlBak App on every server that you are going to administer.
 Once you complete installation you will be able to manage multiple SQL backups from the Internet.

-Once installed, go to your dashboard and get a secret key by clicking on “Show secret key” button:
+Once installed, go to your “Download” page, copy a secret key from the “Secret key” box

-Now you need to connect SqlBak App to your MS SQL Server.
-This is the only thing that you have to do from the remote computer:
+Now you need to connect SqlBak App to your DBMS.
+This is the only thing that you have to do from the remote server:

-Once you’ve installed SqlBak App and connected it to SQL Server from all remote computers that you are going to administer, go to Computers page and look for information related to computers connected to your account:
+Once you’ve installed SqlBak App and connected it to DBMS from all remote servers that you are going to administer, go to the Dashboard page and look for information related to connected to your account servers:

 Here is what you’ll see there:

-- Computer Name – name of connected computer, you can name them as you wish
+- SERVER – a name of a connected server, you can name them as you wish

-- Jobs – a list of your backup and maintenance jobs related to this computer
+- JOB – a list of your backup and maintenance jobs related to this server

-Now you can add any scheduled backup or maintenance jobs by clicking “Add new job” link.
+Now you can add any scheduled backup or maintenance jobs by clicking the “Add new job” button.